Sanjin72W/Sanjin72W.github.io/_pages/about.md

 ---
 - *2025.07* National Scholarship Candidate(The final result will be released in early October).
 - *2024.09* Third class scholarship to Southwest University.
+- *2023.09* Perseverance and Hard Work Award of Southwest University
 - *2023.09* Merit student of Southwest University.
 - *2023.09* Second class scholarship to Southwest University.